dagraham/etm-dgraham/README.md

 ### [for use with `@r`:](#toc)
       c: count: integer number of repetitions
-      d: monthday: list of integers 1 ...
-31
       e: easter: number of days before (-), on (0) or after (+) Easter
       h: hour: list of integers in 0 ...
 23
       i: interval: positive integer to apply to frequency, e.g., with
          @r m &i 3, repetition would occur every 3 months
+      m: monthday: list of integers 1 ...
+31
-      m: month: list of integers in 1 ...
+      M: month number: list of integers in 1 ...
 12
       n: minute: list of integers in 0 ...
 59
       s: set position: integer
       u: until: datetime
       w: weekday: list from SU, MO, ..., SA possibly prepended with a positive or negative integer
+      W: week number: list of integers in (1, ..., 53)

 > Note.
 It is an error to specify both `&c` and `&u`.
 A distinction between using `@c` and `@u` is worth noting and can be illustrated with an example.
 Suppose an item starts at 10am on a Monday  and repeats daily using either count, `&c 5`, or until, `&u fri 10a`.
 Both will create repetitions for 10am on each of the weekdays from Monday through Friday.
 The distinction arises if you later decide to delete one of the instances, say the one falling on Wednesday.
 With *count*, you would then have instances falling on Monday, Tuesday, Thursday, Friday *and Saturday* to satisfy the requirement for a count of five instances.
 With *until*, you would have only the four instances on Monday, Tuesday, Thursday and Friday to satisfy the requirement that the last instance falls on or before 10am Friday.